Descriptive Essay Examples - 5 Examples To Help You Write Better

 Just like we say, a descriptive essay ‘describes’ the topic.
 In the case of descriptive essay examples about an event, the details will include the kind of event, the level of excitement of the writer, the surroundings, and an overall feeling.

 Descriptive Essay Example about a Place

 Describing a place that you visited in your summer holidays is quite an enjoyable experience.
 It is like you are visiting the same place again and having the same feelings.
-When describing your favorite place in an essay, the details that you should add are the weather of the place, the main place that you visited, the kind of feeling you had.
+When describing your favorite place in an essay, use vivid language to describe the details like the weather of the place, the main place that you visited, the kind of feeling you had.

 Descriptive Essay Example about a Place (PDF)